ppadovani/beautiful-jekyll/knql_plugin/installation.md

 <div class="datatable-end"></div>

-Find the release that supports your version.
+Find the release that supports your version of Kibana.
 The release numbers for this plugin mimic those of Kibana.
 So the 5.6.6 release of Kibana should use the 5.6.6-1.0.1 version of this plugin.
 To install this plugin: